BhargavPulimamidi/Hello-World/README.md

 # Hello-World
-repository is to handle single project.It can include images,files,folders or any information that the project needs.
+A repository is to handle single project.It can include images,files,folders or any information that the project needs.